CrunchyData/postgres-operator/docs/content/Upgrade/upgrade4xto42_bash.md

 {{% notice warning %}}

-Please note the name of each cluster, the namespace used, and be sure not to delete the associated PVCs or CRDs!
+Please note the name of each cluster, the namespace used, and be sure not to delete the associated PVCs or CRDs! <br/>
+Also note the name of the primary PVC, if it does not exactly match the cluster name, a restore operation will be required (step 12).

 {{% /notice %}}